zxwmyemail/ZxwFramework/README.md

 Email       zxwmyemail@163.com

-This is a PHP framework based on MVC !
+Is is a PHP framework based on the MVC design pattern!